The B2B platform for the best purchasing descision. Identify and compare relevant B2B manufacturers, suppliers and retailers

 Which industries are mostly working on Big Data?

-The most represented industries which are working in Big Data are IT, Software and Services, Other, Consulting, Environment, Disposal and Recycling, Media and Entertainment
+The most represented industries which are working in Big Data are IT, Software and Services, Other, Consulting, Oil, Energy and Gas, Automation

 How does ensun find these Big Data Companies?